tunrayodaniels/E-Commerce-Sales-Analysis/README.md

 ▪︎ Month Name
 ▪︎ Year

 ## 3. What Metrics Matter?

-After cleaning the data, I used Power BI and DAX to analyze sales performance.
+After cleaning and validating the data, I used Power BI and DAX to analyze sales performance and understand how cancelled and returned transactions affected the business.

 Key Metrics

 Metric| Result
 Gross Sales Value| ₦133.94K
 Estimated Realized Revenue| ₦68.51K
-Total Orders| 100
+Net Orders| 58
-Total Units Sold| 3,357
+Net Units Sold| 158
 Gross Average Order Value| ₦1.34K

-## Gross Sales Value vs Estimated Realized Revenue
+**Gross Sales Value vs Estimated Realized Revenue**

-The ₦133.94K Gross Sales Value represents the total recorded value of transactions in the cleaned dataset, including transactions with different order statuses.
+The ₦133.94K Gross Sales Value represents the total recorded value of transactions in the cleaned dataset, including transactions across different order statuses.

-This means it includes orders that were:
+This includes orders that were:

 ▪︎ Delivered
 ▪︎ Shipped